KDE/kde-builder/doc/chapter_06/tips-and-tricks.md

   unneeded directories after your build, just don't be surprised when compile times go up.

-- Need help setting up environment variables to run your shiny new desktop? kde-builder offers a sample ~/.xsession setup (which is supported by many login managers), which can be used by enabling the `install-session-driver` option.

 - For KDE-based modules, kde-builder can install a module and all of its dependencies, by using the `--include-dependencies` command line option.
   You can also use `--no-include-dependencies` if you just want to build